aprameyak/DataVision/README.md

 ## About

 **DataVision** turns raw CSV files into real‑time, AI‑powered business insights.
-An agentic backend—built with **LangGraph** and powered by **Gemini API**—cleans data, runs hypothesis tests, and streams p‑values & richly‑styled visuals to a responsive frontend, giving small‑business owners clarity without complexity.
+An agentic backend—built with **LangGraph** and powered by **Gemini API**—cleans data, runs hypothesis tests, and streams p‑values & richly‑styled visuals to a responsive frontend, providing clarity without complexity.

 ## Features